jbarreto11/jbarreto11.github.io/_posts/2016-05-02-passing-args-in-bash.md

 ---
 layout: post
-title: Passing Arguments in Shell Script
+title: does this work now
 ---

 **TL;DR** Just skip to the [good part](#the-good-part)